 How to Store and Make Ahead

-If you try this roasted vegetables recipe or have a question, please let me know!
-Leave a comment and rate it below.
-I love to hear what you think, or any changes you make.
+If you try this roasted vegetables recipe or have a comment then feel free to leave a rating and let me know.
+I love to hear what you think, or any changes you make, thanks!

 - Chopping Board